 Anytime you set foot in a new country, you can expect to be surprised by the unexpected.
 One of the greatest things about travel is the anticipation of the unknown.
 On one hand, Malaysia is far more culturally different to an American than any European nation, but a big surprise were the similarities between the USA and Malaysia, which is a moderate Muslim country.
 Here are some observations from American eyes:

-Kuala Lumpur is filled with massive mega malls, with every major label you can think of represented, and more.
+Massive mega malls dot Kuala Lumpur.
+Every major label you can think of is represented.
 Being near the equator, Malaysia is hot year round, except in the mega malls.
+So locals all enjoy them because they’re so well air conditioned.
 Like the USA, the malls and other shops can be so cold that you might want to bring a sweater.
 Malaysia is by far more air-conditioned than the south of France, which was scorching this past summer when we visited.
 Malaysia’s mega malls also feature massive food courts, and like the USA, they feature lots of Asian food (no bourbon chicken though!).

 We visited Malaysia because Bell was consulting on the Malaysian study on ageing.
 Malaysia has one of the highest rates of diabetes in Southeast Asia- the country is a high carbohydrate consuming nation because of an abundance of rice and noodles in their diet, and also the massive amount of sugar they consume.
 Like many Americans, Malaysians love their coffee very sweet.
 They also tend to eat a lot of fruit, and while those are natural sugars, everything adds up to higher rates of diabetes.
 Diabetes has become so prevalent in some American areas, like Harlem, NY that it’s often referenced locally as “the sweet blood.”